amkelly/amkelly.github.io/README.md

 ## Unsorted notes & questions:

+### Variables & Assignment:

+[This article](https://treyhunner.com/2018/03/tuple-unpacking-improves-python-code-readability/) on multi-assignment and tuple packing/unpacking is very detailed and interesting.
+Seems like a very good feature of the language, especially beyond tuples such as:
+    (a, b) = (b, a)

 ### Print:

 Like most other beginning developers, I use print statements often to help me to debug code as I'm writing it, though I should learn more about VS-Code's debugging and linting tools so I can get a good sense of how those work and speed up debugging.